Delay Parameter Selection in Permutation Entropy Using Topological Data Analysis: Summary of the used data and models

 \subsection{ECG Data}

 The Electrocardoagram (ECG) data was taken from SciPy's misc.electrocardiogram data set.
-This ECG data was originally provided by the MIT-BIH Arrhythmia Database~\cite{Moody2001}.
-We used data points 3000 to 4500 during normal sinus rhythm.
+This ECG data was originally provided by the MIT-BIH Arrhythmia Database~\cite{moody2001}.
+We used data points 3000 to 5500 during normal sinus rhythm and 8500 to 11000 during arrhythmia.